yoeo/guesslang/docs/typehints.rst

 have no special relation, because the type variable ``T`` is **invariant** by default.

-To replicate the subtyping relation, make ``Container[Parent]`` the base class of ``Container[Child]``, the type variable ``T`` must be **covariant**:
+To replicate the sub-typing relation, make ``Container[Parent]`` the base class of ``Container[Child]``, the type variable ``T`` must be **covariant**: